Dominik Shine: Professional

 In February 2020, Shine, who played roller hockey with the Detroit Bordercats at Joe Dumars Fieldhouse, was drafted in the fifth round of the National Roller Hockey League Draft.
 On April 18, Shine signed a one-year contract extension with the Griffins for the 2020–21 season.
 During the season, he was forced to transition to defence due to injuries and COVID-19 protocols.
 In three games in which he played defense, Shine was a plus five.
 In March 2021, Shine became the third Griffins player during the 2020–21 season to play in his 200th game for the organization.

 During the season, in the midst of a career year offensively in his ninth season with the Griffins, Shine was signed to a two-year league minimum NHL contract with the Detroit Red Wings on January 27, 2025.
 He earned his first NHL point on February 1, 2025.
 Shine had the secondary assist on a goal scored by Dylan Larkin against the Calgary Flames.
 After four games with Detroit, he was reassigned to Grand Rapids on February 5.

+On October 9, 2025, as part of their inaugural Upcoming Games preview, it was announced that the Griffins had named Shine as the team's captain, the 19th in franchise history, succeeding Josiah Didier in the role.
+He was also just the 3rd, along with Brian Lashoff and Travis Richards to reach the 10-season mark with the club, and, along with scoring a goal in the team's win over Toronto on December 7, 2025, played his 500th game for the franchise, becoming only the 3rd player to reach that mark in Griffins' history.

+On March 8, 2026, Shine scored his first NHL goal for the Detroit Red Wings in a game against the New Jersey Devils, becoming the oldest player to score his first NHL goal since Evgeny Medvedev in 2015 and the fifth-oldest Red Wings player in franchise history to score his first NHL goal.